 Statistically, there is a very low risk that a storm will impact your vacation.
 Some years, however, are worse than others, and it's hard to predict the exact number of storms that will reach the coasts in any given year.

-Stay on Top of Tropical Storm Warnings
+Stay on Top of Storm Warnings

 When traveling to the coasts of North and South Carolina during the Atlantic hurricane season, be sure to check the weather forecast before you head to the beach for the day.
 Additionally, keep your cell phone's volume on and emergency alerts activated—even when you're at the beach—in case the forecast suddenly changes.